 Should Horse Riders Take Road Tests?admin

-The study pinpointed the number of younger riders as a suggested reason why tests were important.
 Out of those surveyed, 70 per cent also said they believed horse riders should at least have third party insurance also, meaning that they would be able to cover any expenses caused by an accident of their doing.

-The study pinpointed the number of younger riders as a suggested reason why tests were important.
 At present, the Highway Code only advises horse riders, rather than coming under law – suggesting the avoidance of busy roads and roundabouts when riding.
 However, the recognition also comes that riders are just as entitled to use roads as any vehicle.

 Whether this survey involving just drivers is skewed by experience of having to wait behind or pass riders with extra diligence is unclear, or whether it’s the view of the wider population, but both camps need to have their views and experiences heard before any such considerations take place.
-So what do you think – should horse riders have to prove their road-worthiness?
+So, what do you think – should horse riders have to prove their roadworthiness?